 Addoley Dzegede is a Ghanaian-American interdisciplinary artist based in St Louis.
-Her practice is idea-driven, mixed media, and through a combination of words and images, investigates notions of belonging, home, location, and identity.
+Her practice is idea-driven, mixed media, and through a combination of words and images, investigates notions of belonging, home, migration and location, and hybrid identities.
 Her work has been exhibited throughout the United States and Europe, and she has been an artist-in-residence at the Arteles Creative Center in Finland, Foundation Obras in Portugal, and Nes Artist Residency in Iceland, as well as a post-graduate apprentice at the Fabric Workshop and Museum in Philadelphia.
 She received a BFA from Maryland Institute College of Art, and was awarded a Chancellor’s Graduate Fellowship at Washington University in St Louis, where she completed an MFA degree in Visual Art in 2015.

 She is half of the collaborative duo, LAB:D.